Skip to content

 Step 6: Establish Financial Projections

-Investors and stakeholders want to see financial viability.
-Therefore, your business plan should include financial statements like cash flow statements, among others:
+Investors want to see financial viability.
+Your business plan should include:

-• A cost breakdown: List raw materials, production, marketing, and operational expenses.
+• Startup costs: Be transparent about the investment required for equipment and initial batches.
+List raw materials, production, marketing, and operational expenses.

-• Sales forecasts: Use conservative, moderate, and aggressive sales estimates to account for market fluctuations.
+• Profit forecasts: Show when you expect the beverage business to become profitable.
+Use conservative, moderate, and aggressive sales estimates to account for market fluctuations and uncertainties.

-• Funding preparation: Research small business loans, angel investors, or crowdfunding platforms like Kickstarter that aid startup costs.
+• Funding preparation: Research small business loans, angel investors, or crowdfunding platforms like Kickstarter that can help cover cash flow.

 Step 7: Plan Distribution and Logistics

-Choosing the right distribution model will impact the efficiency and profitability of any beverage company.
-For instance, knowing the best method to ship carbonated beverages and making the right arrangements for your business and product can lead to better sales.
-To maximize distribution and logistics, we recommend you:
+Choosing the right distribution model will impact efficiency and profitability.
+For instance, knowing the best method for shipping carbonated beverages and making the right arrangements for your business and product can lead to improved sales.

 • Build retail partnerships: Approach independent retailers, regional grocery chains, and online marketplaces to expand reach.